Hazardous Storage Rentals

 The point in having fire-resistant containers for your hazardous storage rentals is so the fire cannot spread to nearby buildings.
-A structure rated at two hours of fire resistance for example, should be placed between 10 and 30 feet from an existing structure, while a four-hour fire-resistant structure can be placed within 10 feet, or even inside the existing structure.
+A structure rated at two hours of fire resistance, for example, should be placed between 10 and 30 feet from an existing structure, while a four-hour fire-resistant structure can be placed within 10 feet, or even inside the existing structure.

 Hazardous Chemical Spills

-When considering the optimal hazardous storage rentals strategy for specific chemicals, you should be thinking about more than fires.
+When considering the optimal hazardous and paint storage rentals strategy for specific chemicals, you should be thinking about more than fires.
 There’s also a possibility that a spill can take place, and that could cause almost as much damage as a fire or an explosion.
 To reduce the danger of this happening, some containment structures are equipped with false floors, so that any minor spill or leak can fall through to the base flooring, which is designed to handle it.
-That ensures that the containers holding the chemicals are not sitting in acid for instance, which can eat away at the exterior of the container, and cause more problems.
+That ensures that the containers holding the chemicals are not sitting in acid for instance, which can eat away at the exterior of the container and cause more problems.

 If you need further assistance or have questions about our Hazardous Storage Rentals, please contact us and our team will be happy to assist you.